 With its extensive second-growth redwood groves, Joaquin Miller Park is one of the best examples of the Oakland Hills’ surprisingly lush landscapes.
 The park isn’t all redwoods, though; there’s a nice variety of scenery.
 The park is quite popular, especially the relatively level Sequoia Bayview and Sunset Trails.
 And although it looks tiny compared to the nearby regional parks, it feels pretty expansive when you’re hiking it.

 The recommended hike combines the two most scenic parts of the park: a lush redwood-filled gorge on the Palos Colorados Trail and a hilltop redwood grove on the Big Trees Trail.

 Vehicle break-ins are common in this area, especially along Joaquin Miller Road and Skyline Boulevard, so I like to park in the residential neighborhood on Joaquin Miller Court.

 Start on Joaquin Miller Court, just south of the attractive Montclair shopping district.
-The Palos Colorados Trail is one of the park’s best; it climbs through a remarkably lush, steep-sided gorge filled with small redwoods.
-Masses of invasive ivy cover the ground and some of the trees and also hang down from the trees.
+Although it’s somewhat narrow and some spots are becoming eroded, the Palos Colorados Trail is one of the park’s best; it climbs through a remarkably lush, steep-sided gorge filled with small redwoods.
+Masses of invasive ivy cover the ground and some of the trees, and also hang down from the trees.
 As you climb, the gorge gets deeper, lusher, and more scenic.

 At the first intersection, turn left and climb the steep trail past the foundations of an old house to reach the Sunset Trail, which is a dirt road.
 Go left to reach the Cinderella Trail.